lukewatts/thistle/README.md

 - **Version:** 0.3.3
 - **License:** MIT

+**IMPORTANT:** Currently undergoing a complete rewrite, and as such is not usable.
+Rewritten version will have "Dependency Injection/Service Locator/Inversion of Control" Container, Http Handlers, routing and middleware

 Thistle is a small, modular MVC framework for rapid RESTful website development.

 Compatitbility & Features